PyWPS/pywps-workshop/06-Deployment.md

-WSGI (Web Server Gateway Interface) is an universal specification connecting web services to web app, meaning connecting the HTTP server to the python app, the WSGI is reponsible for loading the app, loading Python interpreter and creating threads/workers etc.
+WSGI (Web Server Gateway Interface) is an universal specification connecting web services to web app, meaning connecting the HTTP server to the python app, the WSGI is responsible for loading the app, loading Python interpreter and creating threads/workers etc.

-**Tip**: To avoid problems in OsGEO with the nginx install, it is better to stop apache 2 and release port 80
+**Tip**: To avoid problems in OSGeo-Live with the nginx install, it is better to stop Apache 2 and release port 80

 ```
 sudo service apache2 stop